Pediculosis pubis: Characteristics and life cycle

 Pubic lice (Pthirus pubis) have three stages: the egg (also called a nit), the nymph, and the adult.
 They can be hard to see and are found firmly attached to the hair shaft.
 They are oval and usually yellow to white.
 Pubic lice nits take about 6–10 days to hatch.
 The nymph is an immature louse that hatches from the nit (egg).
 A nymph looks like an adult pubic louse but it is smaller.
 Pubic lice nymphs take about 2–3 weeks after hatching to mature into adults capable of reproducing.
 To live, a nymph must feed on blood.
 The adult pubic louse resembles a miniature crab when viewed through a strong magnifying glass.
 Pubic lice have six legs; their two front legs are very large and look like the pincher claws of a crab—thus the nickname "crabs".
 Pubic lice are tan to grayish-white in color.
 Females lay nits and are usually larger than males.
 To live, lice must feed on blood.
 If the louse falls off a person, it dies within 1–2 days.
 Eggs (nits) are laid on a hair shaft.
 Females will lay approximately 30 eggs during their 3–4 week life span.
 Eggs hatch after about a week and become nymphs, which look like smaller versions of the adults.
 The nymphs undergo three molts before becoming adults.
 Adults are 1.5–2.0 mm long and flattened.
 They are much broader in comparison to head and body lice.
 Adults are found only on the human host and require human blood to survive.
 Pubic lice are transmitted from person to person most-commonly via sexual contact, although fomites (bedding, clothing) may play a minor role in their transmission.

 Diagnosis

 Diagnosis is made by carefully looking at the pubic hair for nits, young lice and adult lice.
 Lice and nits can be removed either with forceps or by cutting the infested hair with scissors (with the exception of an infestation of the eye area).
 A magnifying glass, dermatoscope or a stereo-microscope can be used for identification.
 Testing for other sexually transmitted infections is recommended in those who are infested with pubic lice.

 Definition

 Pediculosis pubis is an infestation by the pubic louse, Pthirus pubis, a wingless insect which feeds on blood and lays its eggs (nits) on mainly pubic hair.
 Less commonly, hair near the anus, armpit, beard, eyebrows, moustache, and eyelashes may be involved.
-Although the presence of pubic lice are associated with the presence of other sexually transmitted diseases, pubic lice do not spread infectious diseases.
+Although the presence of pubic lice is associated with the presence of other sexually transmitted diseases, pubic lice do not spread infectious diseases.